Spanish Steps: In film and TV

 In the film To Rome with Love (2012), Hayley (Alison Pill) and Michelangelo Santoli (Flavio Parenti) met on the Spanish Steps.

 The Spanish Steps were the setting of a 'Roadblock' task during The Amazing Race 24 (2014) in which contestants had to count the steps.

 In the 2000 film “It Had To Be You”, it is the dream of the female lead, a school teacher who has never been out of NYC, to go to the Spanish Steps.
 She and her love interest imagine they are there while in a fountain in Central Park.

 The Spanish Steps are featured in a scene in the film The Man From U.N.C.L.E.
 (2015), in which Illya (Armie Hammer), posing as a Russian architect, attempts to explain to Gaby (Alicia Vikander) that the Steps were actually made by a Russian architect.

 Midway through the animated film Love Live!
 The School Idol Movie: Over the Rainbow (2019), the Steps were featured prominently as the site where the main idol group Aqours performed the main musical number of the film, "Hop?
 Stop?
 Nonstop!," during their overseas trip from Numazu, Japan to Rome.

+The Spanish Steps feature in car action scene in Fast X (2023).

+The Spanish Steps feature in a car chase in Mission: Impossible – Dead Reckoning Part One.
+The end credits assure the viewer that, for the car chase, a replica on a studio backlot was used.
+The film also premiered on the Spanish Steps on June 19, 2023.

+The Spanish Steps appear as part of the Rome Avanti course in Mario Kart Tour and subsequently in Mario Kart 8 Deluxe, being added to both games in 2023.